sakshamhere/Security/TLS_Security.md

 - Avoid CBC Cipher Suites
 - Use AEAD (Authenticated Encryption with Associated Data) cipher modes

+# RC4 (Rivest Cipher 4) Cipher Mode

+RC4 (Rivest Cipher 4), also known as ARC4 (Alleged RC4), is a stream cipher that was designed by Ron Rivest in 1987.
+RC4 operates as a `stream cipher`, meaning it `encrypts data one bit or byte at a time rather than in blocks` like block ciphers (AES, DES).
+It was widely used for securing communication in protocols like `SSL/TLS, WEP, and WPA`.
+However, over time, vulnerabilities were discovered that significantly reduced its security

+## How RC4 Works

+RC4 encryption is based on the concept of a `pseudo-random key stream` that is XORed with the plaintext data.

+1. The algorithm takes the key and generates an internal state array (S) that is 256 bytes long.
+2. The key is used to initialize this array, mixing the state array in a way that makes it difficult to predict.
+3. The key is expanded and used to modify the state array through a permutation process.
+4. The state array is then used to generate a pseudo-random stream of bytes` (the keystream).`
+5. This keystream is XORed with the plaintext (in the encryption process) or ciphertext (in the decryption process) to produce the encrypted output or recover the plaintext.

+In TLS 1.2 and earlier, RC4 was allowed, but it has been deprecated due to its insecurity and vulnerabilities like RC4 biases.
+In TLS 1.3, RC4 is removed entirely.
+Modern versions of TLS only support AEAD cipher suites like AES-GCM, AES-CCM, and ChaCha20-Poly1305

+## Vulnerabilities in RC4

+1. When used in SSL/TLS, RC4 became vulnerable to several types of padding oracle and biased keystream attacks.
+2. While it was supported in earlier versions of TLS, RC4 was found to be vulnerable to BEAST (Browser Exploit Against SSL/TLS) attacks, which exploited weaknesses in the protocol to allow for chosen-plaintext attacks.
+3. `Bias in Keystream`: RC4 generates a pseudo-random keystream.
+However, it was discovered that early bytes of the keystream are not as random as they should be, which leads to biased output.
+4. `WEP (Wired Equivalent Privacy)`, which used RC4 for encryption, was cracked due to the reuse of the same keystream and weak initialization vector (IV).
+The` FMS attack` could easily break WEP in a matter of minutes using traffic analysis.
+5. `WPA (Wi-Fi Protected Access)`, although more secure, also used RC4 in the early stages, which still allowed for vulnerabilities in some cases.

+Note:

+- Many organizations have moved to `AES (Advanced Encryption Standard)` as the default encryption algorithm for securing communication.
+-` NIST` (National Institute of Standards and Technology) officially removed RC4 from its approved algorithms in 2015.

+Given its weaknesses, RC4 should not be used in any new systems, especially in protocols like TLS, SSL, or WEP.

 # AEAD (Authenticated Encryption with Associated Data) Cipher Mode